Dengz/aoxin/README.md

 ## Versions

-If clients wants to set different value for specific version, the we shoule make a branch for this version, and change the value at that branch.
+If clients wants to set different value for specific version, then we should create a branch for this version and change the value at that branch.
 Clients should only access the matched branch's data.